 EPLUS applications are available online, at any Department of Game and Fish office, or by calling 1-888-248-6866.
 Applications are normally available for the following year by October 1.
-Applications must be submitted to the Department, hand delivered or post marked, no later than February 1 for the 2019 hunting season.
+Applications must be submitted to the Department, hand delivered or post marked, no later than January 5th for the current application period.
 Applications submitted after the deadline and incomplete applications will be rejected.
 There is no fee to submit an EPLUS Application.
 Early submittal is encouraged to ensure the application is complete by the deadline.

 The following documentation is required to be submitted with the application.
 Please see the application for more detailed information.

 - Most recent property tax records from the county for the property included in the application.

 - Assignment of authorized ranch contact – signatures must be notarized